mtdr9/mtdr9.github.io/_posts/2023-02-14-What-Worked-at-Wayfair.md

 3. Integrate what you've learned
     1. What do you think will be the end result?
     2. What will you take away from this?

+So, you've made it to the bottom of this article.
+What will you take away from this?